 Co-guest judge Owen Hatherley added “This panoramic yet elliptical account of the textile towns raised and ruined (and back again) by industrial revolution in Lancashire and Bengal is unusual, powerful, and moving.”

-The award was presented by Anna, Nina and Natalie Bennett at the London Radical Bookfair.
-The editors were presented with a cheque for £500, with the award money funded by the General Federation of Trade Unions.
+The award was presented by Natalie Bennett, Nina Power and Owen Hatherley at the London Radical Bookfair.
+The author was presented with a cheque for £500, with the award money funded by the General Federation of Trade Unions.

 The ARB would like to thank all publishers and authors who took part, resulting in an incredibly strong shortlist, all of which we would highly recommend reading.